 The 2+2 Program is a deferred admission process for current students, either in college or full-time masters programs.
 It is comprised of at least two years of professional work experience followed by two years in the HBS MBA Program.

-Upon graduation, admitted 2+2 students spend a minimum of two years (maximum of 4 years) working in a professional position in the public, private, or nonprofit sector.
+Upon graduation, admitted 2+2 students spend a minimum of two years (maximum of 4 years) working in a professional position in the public, private, or non-profit sector.
 They encourage students from STEM and humanities disciplines to apply, but the 2+2 Program attracts accomplished students from all fields of study.

 HBS looks for innovative thinkers who have demonstrated leadership and analytical skills and want to develop their knowledge and passion to make a difference in the world.